adamsorbie/unix_course-2020-02-14/README.md

 The `ls` shows the two files matching the given pattern (i.e. `file1.txt` and `file2.txt`) while dismissing the one not matching (i.e. `file3`).
+In this case the `*` basically means match anything before txt.

-Same for `mv` - it will only move the two files ending with `txt`.
+Similarly for `mv` - it will only move the two files ending with `txt`.

-We accumulated several test files that we do not need anymore.
-Time to clean up a little bit.
-With the command `rm` (*remove*) you can delete files and folders.
-Please be aware that there is no such thing as a trash bin if you remove items this way.
+We now have several empty test files that we don't need anymore.
+The last command we will learn in this section is `rm` (*remove*) which allows you to delete files and folders. **Danger Ahead** there is no trash bin if you remove items using `rm`.
 They will be gone for good and without further notice.
+It's good practice to use `rm -i`, this flag askes before deleting a file, which can be a lifesaver.
+Note, once you are more advanced and comfortable using a unix system you can modify the default behaviour of rm so that it will always ask you before deleting.

 To delete a file in `my_first_folder` call: